Nebraska — Congressional Term Limits (1992–1995)

 (Constitutional · Consecutive-Service · Office-Specific)

-The proposed Nebraska system limited consecutive service but preserved future eligibility following a break in service.
-It did not impose lifetime exhaustion of eligibility.
+The proposed Nebraska system limited consecutive service while preserving eligibility following a break in service.
+It did not impose eligibility exhaustion and therefore did not establish a bounded eligibility regime.

 Enforcement Layer